 Father & Son Fishing in Scotland – Trout, Salmon, Pike, Saltwater

-My son is only 2 years old, and I dream of the day we can fish together.
-Right now, we have to settle for magnetic fishing in the bath for plastic fish.(still great fun though)
+My son is only 5 years old, and I dream of the day we can fish together.
+I’ve slowly been introducing him to fishing and he can now identify every freshwater fish in Scotland.

-When you consider fishing is a pursuit that draws on our survival skills and hunter-gatherer instincts, being able to share such a primal bonding experience with your son is a deep-rooted, rewarding experience.
+Fishing is a pursuit that draws on our survival skills and hunter-gatherer instincts.
+Sharing such a primal bonding experience with your son is a deep-rooted, and rewarding experience.

 Doug Topken from New York, enjoyed a pike fishing trip with Alba last year and brought his son Trevor.
 Trevor was no ordinary angler.
 He was a pro competition Bass fisherman.
 A lad who had the ability to adapt to our tackle instantly and cast with unnerving accuracy.
 In fact, Doug was a great angler too.
 Trevor was a chip off the old block.
-The skills required to catch Bass are useful?when lure fishing for pike, Trevor’s accurate?casting was very impressive indeed.
+The skills required to catch Bass are not dissimilar to techniques for lure fishing for pike.
+Trevor’s accurate casting was very impressive indeed.
 Watch Trevor Catching a pike in Scotland

 Surely a Father and Son fishing trip can only be bettered by a father and two sons?
 This lovely family enjoyed catching a dozen big trout.
 It was an escape for them, away from the bustle of London to enjoy a fly fishing trip for trout near Glasgow.
 The venue is a private trout fishery located 30 minutes west of Glasgow and close to Loch Lomond.
 Ideal for private fishing parties as it sits within a private estate.

 We often find that children enjoy getting back to basics.
-They have such a memorable and enjoyable day fishing and connecting with nature, exploring, learning and discovering.
+They have such a memorable and enjoyable day fishing and connecting with nature.
+Kids enjoy exploring, learning and discovering.
 One kid that spent a day with us, spent hours getting my labrador to retrieve a stick from the River Tay.
 His father offered to buy my dog, but that’s another story.

 It’s sometimes the simple things!
 Being with your Dad.
 Being with your son.
 Being with your daughter.
 Sharing nature together.
 Believe me, it’s not only spiritual and uplifting but creates lifelong memories.